SouthGreenPlatform/culebrONT/docs/source/INSTALL.rst

    # OR
    culebrONT install_cluster --scheduler slurm --env singularity

-If ``--env singularity`` argument is used, CulebrONT download previously build images containing environment need to run CulebrONT (tools and dependencies).
+If ``--env singularity`` argument is specified, CulebrONT will download previously build Singularity images, containing the complete environment need to run CulebrONT (tools and dependencies).

-Adapt the file :file:``tools_path.yaml`` - in YAML (Yet Another Markup Language) - format  to indicate to CulebrONT where the tools are installed.
+Adapt the file :file:``tools_path.yaml`` - in YAML (Yet Another Markup Language) - format  to indicate CulebrONT where the different tools are installed on your cluster.
 See the section :ref:`3.
 How to configure tools_path.yaml` for details.